KeckObservatory/ptolemy/docs/build.rst

    When changing the frontend interface, run `npm run build` again to rebuild the GUI.
    If a library has changed you must run `npm install && npm run build` instead.

-In a browser go to vm-ddoiserverbuild/observers/ptolemy/build/index.html.
+In a browser go to `http://vm-ddoiserverbuild/observers/ptolemy/build/index.html <http://vm-ddoiserverbuild/observers/ptolemy/build/index.html>`_.
 After logging in using your Windows account username and password, you should be greeted by the Ptolemy GUI.

 Backend
 ^^^^^^^
-In a separate terminal as webdev@vm-ddoiserverbuild, execute the following lines of code.
+In a separate terminal as dsibld@vm-ddoiserverbuild, execute the following lines of code.

 .. code-block:: bash